 this method into separate services and classes.
 I usually end up with a Synchronizer

-class to store data locally and a Client
+service that uses a Repository class to store data locally and a Client class

 to pull data from a remote source (or vice versa, depending on the requirements).